 For incoming new undergraduate students, IB scores on file at UGA are evaluated for credit at the point the student has accepted an offer of admission.
 Additional scores that are received for incoming new undergraduate students will be evaluated at the time of receipt.

 For continuing undergraduate students who did not send their scores prior to matriculating at UGA, IB scores received by the university are evaluated for credit based on the IB credit equivalencies in effect at time of receipt.

 Transfer students will receive the IB credit for college-level courses they were awarded by their transfer institution as it appears on that institution’s official transcript.
 Transfer students who did not receive credit for their IB work at a former college or university are encouraged to submit their IB scores to UGA.

-Credit will be awarded only once for the same subject, whether the credit is earned by examination, joint enrollment, transfer credit, or course credit.
-If duplicate credit exists among AP, IB, JT, or Departmental Exam, the exam yielding the most credit will be awarded.
-For sequence courses, you should plan to take the next course after the one for which you have received course credit.
-Please consult with your academic advisor for additional information.
+Credit will be awarded only once for the same subject, whether the credit is earned by examination, Dual Enrollment, transfer credit, or course credit.
+If duplicate credit exists among AP, IB, SATII, or Departmental Exam, the source yielding the most credit will be awarded.
+Credit earned through testing will not replace graded credit in that same course.

 Students may opt out of test credit if they see that acceptance of credit may disadvantage them.
 Students should make this request within their first year of attendance at UGA.

 Changes to UGA IB credit equivalencies are effective as of November 1 of each year and will be published on the UGA IB Credit Equivalency webpage: UGA IB Credit Equivalencies